Towards a unified quantum field theory of dark energy and inflation: unstable de Sitter vacuum and running vacuum: Discussion and conclusions

 The RVM quantum field approach leads to an off-shell adiabatic expansion in an even number of derivatives of the scale factor, which is actually demanded by general covariance\cite{JSPRev2022}.
 The method is particularly useful for solving QFT in slowly evolving cosmological backgrounds, since, in general, an exact field treatment does not exist in these cases.
 Such is indeed the case for FLRW spacetime, so the solution to the field equations is only approximate and can be expressed as an adiabatic WKB series.
 In contrast, for the de Sitter spacetime, an exact solution is possible in the early universe.
 De Sitter spacetime can be suitable as an initial condition in cosmic evolution; although it cannot be, of course, a realistic picture for the subsequent expansion history since inflation would never end.
 The origin of such an initial condition might ultimately be connected to QG or even to stringy versions of the RVM\,\cite{Mavromatos:2020kzj}, despite that these theoretical realms fall well beyond the scope of the semiclassical QFT approach that we have followed here; see, however, \cite{NickJoan_PR} for a comprehensive exposition wherein these ideas are explored in the stringy domain as well.

 After reviewing the RVM scenario, we have focused on our main computation, de Sitter spacetime, which is an exactly soluble QFT.
 For the mentioned reasons, we treat it as an unstable background that decays early on (during inflation) into a radiation state which can be conceived as the primeval radiation epoch of the standard FLRW cosmology.
 The cosmological equations of the decay process can no longer be solved exactly, so semianalytical and numerical methods are mandatory at this point.
 The semianalytical approximation is very helpful for understanding the physics of the exact numerical solution.
 Furthermore, since we are in a QFT context, renormalization is necessary.
 We use off-shell adiabatic renormalization of the EMT, first introduced in \cite{CristianJoan2020,CristianJoan2022a}.
 In both unification scenarios, the renormalized theory leads to a unified account of the cosmological evolution, which differs very little from the standard $\CC$CDM cosmological model in the late universe but provides a significant completion of the cosmic history at very early times; in particular, it provides a specific $H^4$-mechanism for the inflationary phase and its connection with the radiation-dominated epoch, where the VED is driven by the subleading power $H^2$.
-During the radiation phase, the VED is negligible compared to the radiation density, so primordial BBN and the standard thermal history are unaffected.
-The net outcome is a unified QFT framework that warrants a natural link between inflation and the FLRW regime.
+During the radiation phase, the VED is negligible compared to the radiation density, so primordial BBN and the standard thermal history are unaffected. \jtext{The net outcome is a possible unified QFT framework that might provide a natural link between inflation and the FLRW regime.
 No such link exists in the $\CC$CDM model, in which inflation is not even entertained and a rigid $\CC$ is just imposed \textit{ad hoc}.
+So the fact that a unification scheme can be devised within renormalizable QFT in curved spacetime looks promising, in principle, and it may be a good starting point for further investigations aimed at verifying its full consistency.}